-However, at her first appointment PPS told her she must pay a total of \$382.00 to the Municipal
+However, as the below PPS receipt shows, at her first appointment PPS told her she must pay a total of \$382.00 to the Municipal Court:

-Court:

-- 101. This benefits PPS because either requiring additional time on probation, or additional fine payments that result in an individual taking more time to pay, results in additional monthly service fees for PPS. - 102.
-When appearing in the Municipal Court, PPS routinely acts in a non-neutral manner, thereby increasing the likelihood of the Municipal entering a contempt sanction against, or revoking probation for, individuals under its supervision.
-PPS does this in several ways, including by presenting unsworn and inadequate-or sometimes false-statements at review hearings before the Municipal Court that individuals like Plaintiffs Harper and Essig have missed PPS check-in appointments, or that they have not paid PPS.
+- 105. These practices benefitted PPS because requiring additional time on probation or additional fine payments that resulted in an individual taking more time to pay, increased the number of monthly service fees paid to PPS. - 106.
+When PPS employees appeared in the Municipal Court for probation review hearings, those probation officers routinely acted in a non-neutral manner, thereby increasing the likelihood of the Municipal Court entering a contempt sanction against, or revoking probation for, individuals under its supervision.
+PPS employees presented unsworn and inadequate-or sometimes false-statements alleging that defendants, like Plaintiffs Harper and Essig, missed PPS check-in appointments, or that they did not pay PPS.
 By failing to provide the Municipal

-Court with any context for these alleged violations, such as the person's inability to pay or that the person rescheduled the "missed" check-in appointment and appeared at the rescheduled time, PPS effectively ensures that the individual will be jailed or assessed additional fines for contempt by the Municipal Court, thereby prolonging their term on probation.
+Court with any context for these alleged violations, such as the person's inability to pay or that the person rescheduled the "missed" check-in appointment, PPS effectively ensured that the individual would be jailed or assessed additional fines for contempt by the Municipal Court, thereby prolonging their term on probation.

-- 103. PPS testifies that individuals are "noncompliant," knowing and with the intent that this will result in contempt jail sentences that will make them fearful of going to jail in the future until they have paid what they owe. - 104.
-The prosecutor does not participate in these review hearings. - 105.
-Defendant PPS does not file formal contempt citations or revocation paperwork before reporting individuals' alleged non-compliance with payment obligations or other PPS probation conditions. - 106.
-Defendant PPS does not provide any information about the alleged violations to individuals (who are without counsel) before a review hearing, minimizing the ability of the probationer to refute the unanticipated allegations. - 107.
-Defendant PPS does not usually present specific testimony about the alleged violations, making it even more difficult for individuals on probation to refute the allegations about their violations.
-Rather, PPS generally testifies that individuals have missed appointments or are "behind" on their payment obligations. - 108.
-Defendant PPS also does not testify or present to Defendant Gomany any evidence about the individuals' inability (or ability) to pay or any issues that have prevented them from making progress on the fines and costs they owe to the Municipal Court, even if the individual had discussed these issues at their appointments. - 109.
-PPS does not request that Defendant Gomany order fee waivers or community service instead of payment, when individuals request payment alternatives based on their indigency.
+- 107. At these review hearings, PPS employees represented that individuals were "noncompliant," knowing this representation would result in contempt jail sentences or put probationers in fear that they would be sent to jail in the future. - 108.
+The prosecutor did not participate in these review hearings. - 109.
+Defendant PPS did not file formal contempt citations or revocation paperwork before reporting individuals' alleged non-compliance with payment obligations or other PPS probation conditions to the Municipal Court. - 110.
+Defendant PPS did not provide any information about the alleged violations to individuals (who were without counsel) before a review hearing, minimizing the ability of the probationer to refute the unanticipated allegations. - 111.
+Defendant PPS did not usually present specific testimony about the alleged violations, making it even more difficult for individuals on probation to refute the allegations about their violations.
+Rather, PPS generally testified that individuals had missed appointments or were "behind" on their payment obligations. - 112.
+Defendant PPS also did not testify or present to Defendant Gomany any evidence about the individuals' inability (or ability) to pay, even if the individual had discussed these issues with PPS at their appointments. - 113.
+PPS did not request that Defendant Gomany order fee waivers or community service instead of payment when individuals requested payment alternatives based on their indigency.